It’s Time to Crush Your Goals

 Stand with your back straight and arms extended parallel to the ground, before unlocking the hips and moving them gradually backward until your upper legs are somewhat parallel to the floor—slowly repeat.
 At no point should your back curl inwards, your heels should stay grounded and your eyes must always be looking straight ahead.
 As this gets easier, maintain a good grasp of the proper form and gradually work in resistance bands and weights.

-Another basic weight training move (like squats) that is one of the great overall and lower body exercises are deadlifts.
+Another basic weight training move (like squats) that is one of the great overall and lower body exercises is deadlifts.
 They can be challenging with just one’s body weight.
 The mechanics of deadlifting is simple, but hard to master in practice: the legs are only slightly bent to allow your upper body to bend completely at the pelvis, keeping your back as straight as possible.
 Your body thus looks like a hinge bending in and out.

 Take your time in perfecting this motion before trying out variations, like only using one leg (this takes lots of flexibility) or adding kettle and barbells.